Education policy leaders from state Senate, House reflect on Epic Charter Schools audit findings

 Most said the need for additional legislation was made clear — and none gave any credence to Epic’s claims that State Auditor Cindy Byrd’s findings were politically motivated or rooted in opposition to charter schools or parent school choice.

-The Tulsa World asked Rep. Mark McBride, R-Catoosa, vice chair of the House Education Committee, whether he read the 105-page audit report and whether he though legislation is needed to address any of the concerns raised in it.
+The Tulsa World asked Rep. Mark McBride, R-Moore, chair of the House education sub committee on appropriations and budget, whether he read the 105-page audit report and whether he though legislation is needed to address any of the concerns raised in it.

 “Yes and yes,” was his response.
 “There has been understanding ever since the audit began that its findings would likely inform future bills, and members will definitely have bills on this topic when filing begins later this year.
 The legislative process will determine what the final product looks like.”

-Note: Correction: This story originally listed the incorrect hometown of state Rep. Mark McBride.
-It has been corrected.